Firoz Shah palace complex: Eastern ground

-Bastions

-Underground apartments can be found inside the complex in good condition.
-A passage is embedded in the western wall of the palace leading to the terrace.
-Archery holes can still be observed in the bastion wall, once surrounded by a water-filled protective ditch, now filled in.

-Gurjari Mahal
+Because the ground south of British Bangalow and east of Citadel was level and elevated, it was frequently used as a parade ground and assembly point for the British garrison stationed in Hisar during the 19th century, particularly during the administrative reorganization of the Hissar District.

+Satellite structures outside fort's rampart

+Gujri Mahal at Hisar, north of O.P.
+Jindal Park and east of Civil Hospital.

+Gujari Mahal (14th century CE)

+The Gujari Mahal was located outside the fort's main ramparts.
+While the citadel (Hisar-i-Firuza) housed the royal residences, administrative offices, and the garrison, the separate palace for the queen was constructed as an external monument to the southeast of the main fortifications.
+Unlike the military-focused citadel within the fort ramparts, this "Palace of the Milkmaid" was designed as a pleasure pavilion and residence for his queen, featuring a high masonry platform and an array of residential and ritual structures.
+This architectural separation allowed the palace to be surrounded by its own extensive gardens and water features, distinct from the military atmosphere of the inner fort.
 Gurjari Mahal is the name of the palace built by Firoz Shah Tughlaq for his queen Gurjari.
-The palace is located outside the fort complex to the east and was built as an outlying portion of it.
-Between the Gurjari Mahal and the main fort complex, there was once an Islamic garden, which now marks the location of modern-day Jindal Park, which flies a 207 ft high Flag of India.
+The palac, located outside the fort complex to the north of the Firoz Shah Place citadel [and north of present-day O.P.
+Jindal Park and southeast of Civil Hospital], was built as an outlying structure.

-History
+Gujri - the queen

 Gurjari, the mistress of Firuz Shah Tughlaq, was a local resident girl of Hisar who belonged to the Gurjar tribe.

 One day when Tughlaq was on a hunting expedition he suddenly felt parched.
 As he was unable to find water nearby, he began to faint.
 Fortunately, a Gurjari who was a milkmaid and used to sell milk happened to pass by and offered him milk, reviving the sultan.
 After this, he started visiting this place often.
 Whenever the sultan went for hunting, he would visit the Gurjar colony.
 Soon, Emperor Firoz Shah Tughlaq and Gujari became good friends.
 Grateful and captivated by her beauty, Firoz Shah Tughlaq proposed marriage to her.
-The Gurjari accepted his proposal but declined to accompany him to Delhi as she thought she may not be treated well by sultan’s other queens.
+The Gurjari accepted his proposal but declined to accompany him to Delhi as she thought she may not be treated well by sultan's other queens.
 Determined to be with his beloved, Firoz Shah Tughlaq shifted his royal seat to Hisar in Haryana and built the majestic Gurjari Mahal in her honor and built his own palace complex around it.
 Later, Gurjari became the most favourite wife of Firoz Shah Tughlaq and they had 2 sons and 1 daughter.

-Architecture

-The palace was built using rubble and mortar.